rotkehlxen/suncal/README.md

 I tried to send 365 sequential requests (creating events for one year) and got the following error: HttpError 403 "Rate Limit Exceeded".
 I guess we have to pack these requests in batches.

-#### Golden Hour Sun direction
-There is a golden hour in the morning AND in the evening!
-Currently we calculate the morning Golden Hour, but I can imagine that most people are rather interested in the evening ...
-Definitely implement this!

 # Dependencies

 ## astral